theHocineSaad/laravel-chargily-epay/README.md

 $checkout_url = $request->user()->charge($configurations);
 ```
 The `charge()` method calls the `Make()` static function at a certain point, so they act the same way, it returns the checkout URL, or the home page URL if any error occurs.

+Just like the `Make()` function, you can add a second array to pass any added columns to the `invoices` table.

 ### Payment Webhook
 After a user complete the payment of an invoice, Chargily ePay will notify you by sending a post request to your Webhook, so you can handle the things you would like to happen after a successful or a failed payment.